-Inspired by world ranked supply chain management companies, including Li & Fung of China, Arshiya International is a supply chain management company with a difference.
+Inspired by world ranked supply chain management companies, including Li and Fung of China, Arshiya International is a supply chain management company with a difference.

-President Paul Bradley told the 2008 Supply Chain Business Forum that the Mumbai stock exchange listed multinational is set to take India and the Middle East by storm.
+President Paul Bradley told the 2008 Supply Chain Business Forum that the Bombay stock exchange listed multinational is set to take India and the Middle East by storm.

-The two-year old company already has a market cap exceeding US\$350 million.
-Bradley, who has worked closely with Li & Fung's Dr Victor Fung, told the panel investigating new supply chain business models that he had been approached by another transformational thought leader, Ajay Mittal, from one of India's top business families, to help build a new supply chain model for India.
-Mittal, Arshiya's chairman and managing director, was faced with a challenge.
+The two-year old company already has a market cap exceeding USD 350 million.

+Bradley, who has worked closely with Li and Fung's Dr Victor Fung, told the panel investigating new supply chain business models that he was approached by another transformational thought leader, Ajay Mittal, from one of India's top business families, to help build a new supply chain model for India.
+Mittal, Arshiya's Chairman and Managing Director was faced with a challenge.

-'India is about to rise and the market potential in the Middle East is also growing,' Bradley says.
-'In four and a half years, 10 per cent of consumer purchasing in India will take place in retail malls, 800 of which are currently under construction.
-That will make India the fifth largest retail market globally, equating to more than US\$124 billion in consumer spending.'
+"India is about to rise and the market potential in the Middle East is also growing," Bradley says.
+"In four and a half years, 10 per cent of consumer purchasing in India will take place in retail malls, 800 of which are currently under construction.

+That will make India the fifth largest retail market globally, equating to more than USD 124 billion in consumer spending."

-Rather than incrementally improving logistics in India, Bradley says that he and Mittal searched the world for the most radical ideas and how they could be integrated.
-As an example of the results, Bradley says that Arshiya is now 'inside' four separate Indian retailers, including a major group which has outsourced its supply chain to the company.
+Rather than incrementally improving logistics in India, Bradley says he and Mittal searched the world for the most radical ideas and how they could be integrated.

+As an example of the results, Bradley says Arshiya are now 'inside' four separate Indian retailers, including a major group which has outsourced its supply chain to the company.

-'Our new 4PL entity is offering Indian CEOs and Presidents the opportunity to have a strike team of supply chain professionals from the Arshiya International fully analyze their business, including mapping current processes and product distribution patterns across their entire networks,' he says.
-'After gaining full access to company data for a month, including all its costs, salaries, product portfolio, manufacturing, interest rates, logistics, forecasts, minimum order quantities - everything, - we provide the ideas to completely redesign the customer's supply chain.
-And we do it for free.
-But if we can show that we've achieved savings and efficiencies by the end of that month, our customers agree to cede supply chain control to us on a long-term basis, typically three to five years.'
+"Our new 4PL entity is offering Indian CEOs and Presidents the opportunity to have a strike team of supply chain professionals from the Arshiya Group fully analyse their product life-cycles, and map current processes and product distribution across their networks," he says.

+"After gaining full access to a company for a month, including all its costs, salaries, product, manufacturing, interest rates, logistics, forecasts, minimum order quantity - everything, we provide the ideas to completely redesign the customer's supply chain processes and practices," Bradley says.
+"And we do it for free."

+"But if we can show that we've achieved savings and efficiencies by the end of that month, our customers agree to outsource supply chain control to us on a long-term basis, typically 3 - 5 years."

-'If we exceed certain KPIs, customers give us a special bonus each year,' Bradley adds.
-'If we can find new ways to save money, a client will share part of it with us for the first year.
-This is a completely new concept for India.'
+"If we exceed certain KPIs, customers give us a special bonus each year," Bradley adds.
+"If we can find new ways to save money, a client will share part of it with us for the first year.
+This is a completely new concept for India."

-'Our clients have very visionary CEOs at the helm who are embracing new approaches to achieve competitive advantage,' he continues.
-'They provide us with information a traditional logistics company would never usually have access to.
-There are no hidden spreads, but we charge a management fee which is allocated against our senior management cost, where the real knowledge lies.'
+"Our clients have very visionary CEOs at the helm who are embracing new approaches to achieve competitive advantage," Bradley says.
+"They provide us with information a traditional logistics company would never usually have access to."

+"There are no hidden spreads, but we charge a management fee which is allocated against our senior management cost, where the real knowledge lies."